 In the past 20 years Microjustice4All has implemented Legal Empowerment Programs in post-humanitarian crises and development situations.
 It is based on this experience that MJ4All developed its Legal Empowerment Methodology, laid down in the Methodology Handbook and Handbook in humanitarian crises.

 A Legal Empowerment Plan is the core outcome to follow-up of the Legal Inclusion Mapping of a country.
-While the Legal Inclusion Mapping carries out a national legal diagnosis and determines where the simplification and digitialization of the institutional capacity and procedures is needed, the Legal Empowerment Program fulfills the role of a legal service provider and makes these institutions and procedures accessible to the people of the country.
+While the Legal Inclusion Mapping carries out a national legal diagnosis and determines where the simplification and digitialization of the institutional capacity and procedures is needed, the Legal Empowerment Program fulfills the role of a legal assistance provider and makes these institutions and procedures accessible to the people of the country.

-Microjustice legal services are focused on the practicalities of everyday life.
+Microjustice legal assistance is focused on the practicalities of everyday life.
 The aim is to ensure that basic legal needs are satisfied to help provide individuals with legal protection and access to rights and entitlements such as public services, benefits and amenities.
 In particular, MJ4All focuses on non-litigious private and administrative legal matters that are fundamental for legal inclusion such as civil documents, and documents relating to: property and housing, income-generating activities, family law, and inheritance.

 Want to know more?